dipaloke/next_auth_all_in_one/README.md

 - UUID & @types/uuid: For the creation of RFC4122 UUIDs.
 Here used for generating verification tokens.
 - Resend: For sending verification email.
 - react-spinners: A collection of loading spinners with React.js based on Halogen.

+## improvement:

+- Enable option to send verification email again after 3 minutes with a clock counting the time.